Glass - Sold antiquities

 Price: on requestPhoenician eye beadPolychrome glass bead with stylized elements of a face as protection against the evil eye.
 Produced in Carthage or the Phoenician homeland, 4th to 3rd century BC.

-Price: on requestRoman intaglio with standing personThe small ring insert is made of dark, opaque glass paste.
-It shows a standing person.
+Price: on requestRoman intaglio with cornucopiaThe Roman decorative insert made of orange glass paste shows a rich scene.
+Wonderful preservation.

-Price: on requestRoman intaglio with goddess NikeAttractive white banded orange glass paste.
+Price: on requestRoman intaglio with horseFragmentary roman jewellery insert made of transparent orange glass paste with a white band.
 From the Professor Brosch collection of engraved gems.

 Price: on request